 Fishl is a zamler for the Yiddish Book Center and active in Der Arbeter-Ring.
 He was Chairman of the Northern California District for 15 years and a West Coast Representative on the National Executive Board.

 He was Vice-President of the International Association of Yiddish Clubs (IAYC) and his newsletter reports events of the organization.
+His pesentations have been at the IAYC conferences, CAJE at Adelphi, B'nai B'rith Women National Convention, and Holocaust groups.

 He represented the SMCCB on THRIVE, the county association of non-profits.
 His community service also included being on the San Mateo Community College Committee on Community Involvement.